herzbube/libsgfcplusplus/README.md

 - It's important that the build is made with the target `install` because only then will CMake generate the simulator build.
 Also if you don't use this target and perform installation in a separate step (with `cmake --install`), CMake will be unable to find the generated library files.
 The reason fo these quirks is not known.
 - Because we do the build and the installation all in one step, we can't specify the installation prefix during that step (the `--prefix` option cannot be used with `cmake --build`).
 For this reason we set `INSTALL_PREFIX` during configuration.

+## Codesigning when building for iOS

+For iOS builds the project default is to **not** build the shared library, shared library framework, unit tests or the examples.
+The reason is that when built for the device these binaries all require codesigning, but since the project does not provide a codesigning identity the build would just fail.

+The following example shows how you can force the shared library to be built with a codesigning identity of your own.

+    cmake .. -G Xcode \
+      [...]  # same options as shown in the cross-compiling section -DENABLE_SHARED_LIBRARY=YES \
+      -DCMAKE_XCODE_ATTRIBUTE_CODE_SIGN_IDENTITY=<identity>

+**Note:** You can find out your codesigning identy with this command: `xcrun security find-identity -v -p codesigning`.
+It's the long hex string at the start of the output.

+## Deployment target and bundle identifier when building for iOS

+Should you try to build unit tests or the examples for iOS (by setting `ENABLE_TESTS` or `ENEABLE_EXAMPLES` to `YES`) you will encounter two obstacles.

+1. The unit test library (Catch2) header contains code that is available only since iOS 10.0.
+Because of this you have to set the deployment target to 10.0.
+This tells the compiler to generate binaries that at runtime require iOS 10.0 as the minimum iOS version.
+The deployment target is set with the CMake option `-DCMAKE_OSX_DEPLOYMENT_TARGET=10.0`.
+1. The unit test runner and the examples are executables, so they need to be codesigned.
+Unlike a shared library, executables can only be codesigned if they have a bundle identifier.
+The project does not provide any bundle identifiers, so if you insist on building the unit tests and/or the examples that is something you have to provide.
+There is currently no example how to build bundles - a starting point would be the [CMake documentation for MACOSX_BUNDLE](https://cmake.org/cmake/help/latest/prop_tgt/MACOSX_BUNDLE.html).

 ## License

 libsgfc++ is released under the [Apache License](http://www.apache.org/licenses/LICENSE-2.0) (2.0).